Chewing Gum Repairs: Creative DIY Fix for Broken Items, Statues, and More

+Have you ever wondered if chewing gum can actually repair damaged household items?
 A few years ago, a friend told me her mother used chewing gum on various items that needed repair.
-It took me several years to make up my mind to experiment with it, but I tried it for the first time two years ago
+It took me several years to make up my mind to experiment with it, but I tried it for the first time two years ago and have been surprised by how well it can work as a temporary or even longer-term fix.

 I used it on a wood frame that had a large chip in it a few years ago.
 I chewed a stick of gum and when it lost its flavor, I smoothed it into the crack.
 Then I painted it over with acrylic paint, adjusting the color with each layer to get a perfect match.
 The final step was to seal it.